-The computer pool in the ACP building, newly installed in 2016, is used for PC-based photonics lectures and seminars such as, e.g., computational photonics, optics design, and many others.
+The computer pool in the ACP building is used for PC-based photonics lectures and seminars such as, e.g., computational photonics, optics design, and many others.
 Apart from the lectures and seminars, the ACP computer pool is open to all members of the University on working days from 7:45 am until 6 pm.
 Any student and/or scientist can log in via the regular, personalized university account and freely use the following software packages:

-ACP has built an in-house library stock of special and up-to-date literature on photonics.
+ACP has an in-house library stock of special and up-to-date literature on photonics.
 This stock particularly hosts books which are strongly recommended for accompanying studies during the first, second and third semester of the M.Sc.
 Photonics course.
-This literature stock for students continues the previous offer of the Thuringian University and Federal State Library (ThULB) at the Beutenberg Campus.
+This students' literature stock is officially part of the Thuringian University and Federal State Library (ThULB).
 The photonics literature includes, but is not limited to, the state of the art on fundamentals of photonics, quantum optics, optics design, biophotonics, optical engineering and laser physics.

 A detailed list of all available books can be accessed here: ACP photonics library content.